Bible translations into Latin: Early modern Latin versions

 Some printed Latin translations were produced by early 16th-century scholars such as Erasmus, derived from his Greek printed version, the Novum Instrumentum omne, the first published example of the Textus Receptus.
 The Complutensian Polyglot Bible followed shortly after.

 In 1527, Xanthus Pagninus produced his Veteris et Novi Testamenti nova translatio, notable for its literal rendering of the Hebrew.
 This version was also the first to introduce verse numbers in the New Testament, although the system used here did not become widely adopted; the system used in Robertus Stephanus's Vulgate would later become the standard for dividing the New Testament.

+Together with John Hesronita and Victor Sciala, Gabriel Sionita published a Latin translation of the (Arabic) Psalter in 1614.
+(Liber Psalmorum Dauidis Regis et Prophetae ex Arabico idiomate in Latinum translatus, 1614).

 Reformation-era Protestant Latin translations

 During the Protestant Reformation, several new Latin translations were produced: